-- The nationwide response to the Covid-19 pandemic necessitated changes to working practices in many areas, and introduced new challenges to the implementation of existing services.
-The shift to hybrid working and increased demand for remote access to council systems has affected many councils to a varied degree.
-Fluctuations in the availability of documents on some member councils' online planning portals have introduced intermittent delays, but waiting times for the restoration of services have in general been falling, so that it is expected that the negative impacts on response times for responding to planning applications and for monitoring weekly lists will be temporary. - While in the aftermath of the initial Covid pandemic, there were noticeably fewer requests for assistance or consultation responses in the five categories of casework aggregated into "Other Work Areas", demand for this type of assistance is once again rising.
-Despite the rising number of requests and the demands of other casework, the immediate availability of relevant documentation from the clients meant that the improved response times achieved in the immediate Covid Recovery period were able to be sustained. - A Covid-related alteration to the host authority's timetable for the examination of its staff salary structure continues to delay the implementation of the updated service delivery review, but the Service will respond flexibly to take account of the outcome of that examination, and of the continuing phased introduction of the provisions of the new Planning Bill.
-In all of this, the service will have to adapt and accommodate any changes in the way in which our work is carried out in response to the challenges of the Covid-19 pandemic.
+During and after the Covid pandemic there were noticeably fewer requests for assistance or consultation responses in the five categories of casework aggregated into "Other Work Areas".
+However, demand for this type of assistance is continuing to rise, and is approaching the level seen before the pandemic.
+Due to the rising casework load in planning applications, the Service's capacity to respond quickly to external requests for assistance in other work areas has been somewhat reduced, and there has been a slight fall in the percentage of casework response times achieved within the agreed performance standard compared to the last reporting period.

-In the coming period, throughout any transition in working practices in the planning system, the service will continue to monitor, identify, and handle archaeological issues arising through the planning process on behalf of its member councils and clients and will continue to give advice to the public and make its Historic Environment Record information available to them through the service website at www.wosas.net.
+- Alterations to the host authority's timetable for the implementation of its new staff salary structure continues to delay the post-Covid review of the Service's updated service delivery proposals, but the Service will respond flexibly to take account of the outcome of the new salary structure, and of the continuing phased introduction of the provisions of the National Planning Framework 4 (NPF4).
+In all of this, the Service will have to adapt and accommodate any changes in the way in which our work is carried out in response to the requirements of the member Councils. - In the coming period, throughout any transition in working practices in the planning system, the service will continue to monitor, identify, and handle archaeological issues arising through the planning process on behalf of its member Councils and clients and will continue to give advice to the public and to make Historic Environment Record information available to them through the Service website at www.wosas.net and through the Improvement Service's Spatial Hub and on the Pastmap portal in partnership with Historic Environment Scotland.